Solutions / E-commerce & Marketplaces

 With Egressif

 On Egressif, confirmations ran on their own prioritized, pre-warmed stream shaped to each receiver’s tolerance.
 The sale’s promotional mail paced itself on its own identities.
-Confirmations kept landing in seconds all weekend, and the ops dashboard could prove it in real time.
+Confirmations kept moving in seconds all weekend, and every one had its acceptance on record if anyone asked.

 Make commerce email a closed loop.